TeamCity On-Premises 2024.07 Help

 Q. Where are the settings stored?

-A. The settings are stored in the .teamcity directory in the root of the VCS root-configured repository path.
-For Git and Mercurial this is always the root of the repository.
+A. You can manually configure a directory where project settings should be stored.
+The default directory is .teamcity directory in the root of the VCS root-configured repository.
 The default branch configured in the VCS root is used with Git and Mercurial.
-You can create a dedicated VCS root to change the branch (or a repository path in case of Perforce, Subversion, or Azure DevOps — formerly TFS).
+You can create a dedicated VCS root to change the repository or a branch (or a repository path in case of Perforce, Subversion, or Azure DevOps — formerly TFS).

 Q. Why is there a delay before a build is run after I changed to the settings in the UI?